JonJagger/cyber-dojo/readme.txt

 To turn it off (and avoid annoying red underlines the code editor)
 1. Right click in the editor
 2. Under Spell-checker Options>
-3. Deselect 'Check Spelling in this Field
+3. Deselect 'Check Spelling in this Field'

 How to Turn off Spell-checking in Opera/Firefox